USNavalResearchLaboratory/turboWAVE/docs/ref-PIC.rst

 .. py:function:: new pgc laser module { directives }

 	Create an enveloped field solver suitable for use with ponderomotive guiding center simulations.
+Requires a laser propagator tool.

 	:param block directives: The following directives are supported: